Syria’s main opposition bloc is holding its first meeting with UN envoy Staffan de Mistura in Geneva, before talks aimed at ending the war.

 “We’re optimistic and we are here to really find a solution for all Syrians no matter what side they are on,” Salim al-Muslet, spokesman for the High National Committee (HNC), told reporters on Sunday.

-"We wish to see food reaching the starving to death to the women and children.
-We want to see the women released from the regime's prisons."
+“We wish to see food reaching the starving women and children.
+We want to see the women released from the regime’s prisons.”

 Representatives of the Saudi Arabia-based group HNC landed in the Swiss city late on Saturday, a day after a delegation representing the regime of President Bashar al-Assad arrived and held preliminary talks with de Mistura.

-HNC is threatening to pull out of the UN-sponsored peace talks if what it called the "crimes" of Assad's government persisted.
+HNC is threatening to pull out of the UN-sponsored peace talks if what it called the “crimes” of Assad’s government persist.